Debt Collection Advice for Small Businesses

 - Monthly statements are an important tool to keep your clients informed as to upcoming payment expectations.
 Larger firms, in particular, only pay when they receive this type of paperwork, so it is extremely vital it gets sent where appropriate.

-- Reminders and warnings can be sent automatically be accounting software in the event of non payment.
-Sticking to a rigid policy of auto generated reminders, lets your debtors know you’re not going to forget what is owed.
+- Reminders and warnings can be sent automatically to be accounting software in the event of non-payment.
+Sticking to a rigid policy of auto-generated reminders, lets your debtors know you’re not going to forget what is owed.
 Sometimes just a final reminder is sufficient.

 Pride comes before a fall and we all need a helping hand from time to time.
 It is an obvious fact of life that no Business can survive with non paying customers and a professional debt collection for small businesses solution will support you.

 In an ideal world, everyone pays on time and those that don’t will have only failed to do so, due to an oversight.
 In this scenario, the methods of prevention listed above are more than adequate to ensure you get paid.